plone/documentation/manage/deploying/production/heroku_do.rst

 which makes it very convenient since there are services that do not give full control over the VPS.
 We will use this platform for our tutorial since Digital Ocean is cheap and reliable.

 Setting up accounts and droplets
 ^^^^^^^^^

-First of all, we will need to set up your Digital Ocean account at `Digital Ocean <https://www.digitalocean.com/>`_.
-Use our email and email password to sign up.
+First of all, we will need to set up your Digital Ocean account at `Digital Ocean <https://www.digitalocean.com/>`_, using our email and email password to sign up.

 After having your account ready, we will need to create a droplet.
 A droplet is the way Digital Ocean calls its own Virtual Private Server (VPS).